 A relative of cacao (coming up next), the cupuaçu is from the tropical rainforest tree Theobroma grandiflorum.
 Its flesh has a fruity chocolate flavor.
 These fruits are used in the confectionary industry in both northern and southern Brazil.
 The fruit flesh can be eaten raw and is used in different drinks, juices, yoghurts, ice creams, sorbets, jams, and preserves.
 Because of its very close relation to chocolate, this fruit can be turned into chocolate-like products and replaces chocolate in things like chocolate drinks.
 Cupuaçu is also made into cupulate, a product that looks and tastes like chocolate but has a higher resistance to heat.

 I’m sure you’re familiar with cacao, the key ingredient in chocolate, but you may not have known it is native to the Amazon Rainforest.
-The cacao trees (Theobroma cacao) are native to deep tropical forests in South America and the beans hang as pods (photo above including a cross section through the pod).
+The cacao trees (Theobroma cacao) are native to deep tropical forests in South America and the beans hang as pods (photo in header image).
 The Spanish conquistadors encountered cacao at the court of Montezuma (ruler of the Aztec empire in modern day Mexico) as chocolatl is reportedly one of the only beverages he consumed.
 He ritualistically drank the beverage before entering his harem.
 Chocolatl was a mixture of honey, cacao and vanilla beans.
 This was given to the king in a golden goblet and was consumed with a tortoise-shell spoon.
 Long before the Spanish invaded, cacao was cultivated by indigenous groups and traded between different people from Ecuador to Mexico.
 When ripe, the cacao pods range from yellow to green and deep red.

 Extinct Megafauna & Their Ghost Fruit